kddnewton/kddnewton.github.io/_posts/2022-12-03-advent-of-yarv-part-3.md

 Whenever YARV is executing instructions, it is executing in the context of a frame.
 A frame holds all of the information necessary to execute those instructions.
 That includes:

-* the current instruction sequence that is being executed
+* the instruction sequence that is being executed
-* a pointer to the parent frame if there is one
+* a pointer to an offset into the instruction sequence that indicates the next instruction to execute
-* a pointer to the stack
+* a pointer to an offset into the stack that indicates where the next value should be written
 * the current value of `self`
-* the constant nesting (which impacts how constants are looked up)
+* the current constant scope[^1]
-* special local variables
+* any special local variables[^2]

 YARV keeps a stack of frames around.
-When a frame is created, it is pushed onto the stack.
-When a frame is finished executing, it is popped off the stack.
-The frame that is on the top of the stack is the current frame.
-The frame at the bottom of the stack is always a `top` frame.
+Frames push a new "child" frame onto the frame stack when a new instruction sequence should be executed.
+Child frames are popped off the stack when the instruction sequence has finished executing and the return value is returned to the "parent" frame.
+Every frame has a parent frame except for the top-level frame, which conveniently has a type of `top`.

+Note that this is a different stack from the value stack that we've discussed in the first two posts.
+The value stack is a stack of values that are used to pass values between instructions.
+The frame stack is a stack of frames that are used to keep track of the current execution context.
+It can get confusing since there are actually quite a few stacks in the virtual machine.

 Rubyists interact with frames all of the time without necessarily realizing it.
 For example, in the following code snippet YARV will push a new frame for the block being passed to the `each` method: